danielsaidi/website_danielsaidi/collections/_posts/2024/2024-04-14-creating-custom-environment-values-in-swiftui.md

 }
 ```

-This means that all a type has to do is to provide a default initializer or a default value for each property, as well as a key path.

-This is how the `MyViewStyle` from above could look:
+This means a type just have to provide a default initializer (or a default value for each property), as well as a key path.
+This is how `MyViewStyle` from above would do it:

 ```swift
 struct MyViewStyle: EnvironmentValue {